Georiviere/Georiviere-admin/docs/development/publication.rst

 --

 * Each edition runs a CI build.
-* All Georiviere-admin maintainers can review or merge Pull Requests.
+* All GeoRiviere-admin maintainers can review or merge Pull Requests.
 * First time contributor not in maintainer team can request to be added.
 Maintainers can accept its first pull request to allow CI build.